AndreaScacchi/AndreaScacchi/README.md

     <h1>Hi, I'm Andrea <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Developer.gif" width="29px"></h1>
     <h3>
         As a self-taught software developer, I've embarked on a journey of endless learning, fueled by passion and determination.
 Every line of code is a testament to my unwavering commitment to mastering this intricate           art.
+        Even though I don't have a bachelor's degree in computer science, my passion for this field is pushing me to new heights.
+By immersing myself in a diversified academic pathway, venturing beyond programming to embrace computer science theory, mathematics, and physics, I'm gaining knowledge and skills that resonate with the needs of the corporate world.
     </h3>
 </div>